-Are you looking for a system that you can follow to record and publish your podcast on iTunes and beyond?
+Are you looking for a system that you can follow to recruit guests, record episodes, and publish your podcast on iTunes and beyond?
 Would you like to be able to save time by easily delegating portions of the podcast publishing process to a virtual assistant or other members of your team?

 In this article, you’ll discover the exact step-by-step process that Trent Dyrsmid has used to publish 300+ podcast episodes on his Bright Ideas website.

 Before we get too deep into the weeds on guest recruitment, recording and publishing a podcast, let’s quickly cover the two main types of podcast episodes that you can create.

 The first is the monologue, and as the name suggests, you are the only one doing the talking.
 This format is a lot of work, and for that reason we recommend your focus on the second type – interviews.

 In the interview format, your goal is to be the one asking the questions, and then you let your guest do most of the talking.

 Interviews are a fabulous way to tap into expertise you don’t have.
 They are much easier to produce, plus, as a side benefit, you are going to develop one heck of a professional network.